chrisgscott/ellen-frontend/project_log.md

 [2025-07-15 12:30] — Reused the detailed rendering logic from the old dashboard for the new dynamic material pages, ensuring feature parity.
 Deleted the now-redundant /app/(app)/materials directory to maintain a clean codebase.

 [2025-07-15 12:15] — Implemented new Research section under /home/research.
 Created an index page to display all materials and a dynamic route /home/research/[material] for individual reports.

+[2025-07-17 16:35] — ✨ UI: Set the application's favicon to the Ellen logo SVG for consistent branding.

+[2025-07-17 16:34] — ✨ UI: Updated the application's browser tab title to "Ellen | AI Critical Materials Analyst" for better branding and context.

 [2025-07-17 15:27] — 🐞 FIX & UX: Updated `RelatedMaterialsCard` to link to the new `/home/research/[material]` route.
 Confirmed links should open in a new tab (`target="_blank"`) to preserve chat context.